Movatterモバイル変換

 Controversies

-In 2009, seven-year-old Yogita Thakre was found dead with bruises all over her body in a car allegedly owned by Gadkari and parked near his home.
-Maharashtra'sCriminal Investigation Department (CID) tried twice to close the case, but was rejected by local courts.
-Mr Gadkari's employees claimed that the girl accidentally locked herself in the boot of the car and died of suffocation.
-The girl's mother, however, claimed she was murdered.
-Yogita's post-mortem report said that she was smothered to death.[91]
+In 2009, seven-year-old Yogita Thakre was found dead with bruises all over her body in a car allegedly owned by Gadkari and parked near his home in Nagpur.
+Maharashtra'sCriminal Investigation Department (CID) attempted to close the case twice, but local courts rejected the closure reports.[92]
+Gadkari's employees claimed that the girl had accidentally locked herself in the boot of the car and died of suffocation, while her mother alleged that she had been murdered.
+The post-mortem report indicated that Yogita was smothered to death.[93]
+According to a release on 21 May 2009 by senior police inspector R. S. Katole, blood stains were found on the child’s undergarments, as well as on her private parts.
+Her mouth was reportedly found open and her lips turned black.
+A vaginal swab was sent to a regional forensic laboratory to determine if she had been sexually assaulted.[94]

 In popular culture